BearGryllsTV/boilerplate/wp-content/plugins/adtrak-core/readme.md

 == Frequently Asked Questions ==

 == Changelog ==
+= 0.10.6 =

+- Adding the CSS fix for the closed cookie banner still appearing at the bottom of the page with no style.

 = 0.10.5 =

 - Trying to fix missing update on some sites.